By Embryo

 Make Salamander Fabrication Your Kiosk Manufacturer

-As experts in sheet metal fabrication, we’re well-equipped to produce kiosks from scratch to excellent commercial standards.
+As expert sheet metal fabricators, we’re well-equipped to produce kiosks from scratch to excellent commercial standards.
 We’ve produced large quantities of kiosks and are trusted kiosk manufacturers for large brands across the UK.

 If you’re interested in learning about how Salamander can help you produce kiosks quickly and accurately, get in touch with the team today or call us at 01484 843599.